ionos-cloud/crossplane-provider-ionoscloud/docs/api/managed-kubernetes/nodepool.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
-* `k8sVersion` (string)
-	* description: The Kubernetes version the NodePool is running.
-This imposes restrictions on what Kubernetes versions can be run in a cluster's NodePools.
-Additionally, not all Kubernetes versions are viable upgrade targets for all prior versions.
-* `maintenanceWindow` (object)
+				* `policy` (object)
-	* description: The maintenance window is used for updating the software on the NodePool's nodes and for upgrading the NodePool's K8s version.
-If no value is given, one is chosen dynamically, so there is no fixed default.
+					* description: Policies for selection.
 					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
-		* `dayOfTheWeek` (string)
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
+* `labels` (object)
-			* description: DayOfTheWeek The name of the week day.
+	* description: Map of labels attached to NodePool.
-		* `time` (string)
 * `annotations` (object)
 	* description: Map of annotations attached to NodePool.
+* `cpuFamily` (string)
+	* description: A valid CPU family name.
+If no CPUFamily is provided, it will be set the first CPUFamily supported by the location.
+	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
 * `name` (string)
 	* description: A Kubernetes node pool name.
 Valid Kubernetes node pool name must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
+* `lans` (array)
+	* description: Array of additional private LANs attached to worker nodes.
+	* properties:
+		* `dhcp` (boolean)
+			* description: Indicates if the Kubernetes NodePool LAN will reserve an IP using DHCP.
+		* `lanConfig` (object)
+			* description: The LAN of an existing private LAN at the related datacenter.
+			* properties:
+				* `lanId` (string)
+					* description: LanID is the ID of the Lan on which the NodePool will connect to.
+It needs to be provided via directly or via reference.
+				* `lanIdRef` (object)
+					* description: LanIDRef references to a Lan to retrieve its ID.
+					* properties:
+						* `name` (string)
+							* description: Name of the referenced object.
+						* `policy` (object)
+							* description: Policies for referencing.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
+								* `resolve` (string)
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+									* possible values: "Always";"IfNotPresent"
+					* required properties:
+						* `name`
+				* `lanIdSelector` (object)
+					* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
+					* properties:
+						* `matchControllerRef` (boolean)
+							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+						* `matchLabels` (object)
+							* description: MatchLabels ensures an object with matching labels is selected.
-* `labels` (object)
+						* `policy` (object)
+							* description: Policies for selection.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
+								* `resolve` (string)
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+									* possible values: "Always";"IfNotPresent"
+		* `routes` (array)
-	* description: Map of labels attached to NodePool.
+			* description: Array of additional LANs Routes attached to worker nodes.
+			* properties:
+				* `gatewayIp` (string)
+					* description: IPv4 or IPv6 Gateway IP for the route.
+				* `network` (string)
+					* description: IPv4 or IPv6 CIDR to be routed via the interface.

 ### Required Properties